Klosmi/WP-dev/WPDevNotes.md

 Creating a UI with multiple nested group blocks for icons, font sizes, and background colors can be challenging in WordPress.
 It often becomes difficult to manage and maintain.
 In such cases, using an **HTML block** in the Gutenberg editor or referencing **custom HTML from a file** (like parts/header.html) is often a better approach for a streamlined custom look.

 Eg. we want an avatar, username and login button as 1 block.
-We open the HTML block in the Gutnberg editor and we write a code, like
+We open the HTML block in the Gutenberg editor and we write a code, like
 ```
     <div class="wp-block-something-plus-header-tools">
       <!-- Signin Modal Link -->